Tanya

 • If you would prefer to make a donation to fund CKD research, please click here.

-I am currently accepting financial donations.
+Since so many people have asked to thank me directly, I recently decided to accept financial donations.
 There is a Donate button at the top of the page.
+There is no minimum donation.
+I know that with the cost of living crisis, every dollar matters, especially when you have big vet bills to pay.
 Please note any donation you choose to make is not tax deductible since I am a private individual.

-• But if funds are tight right now and you need them to pay for your cat's care, please just go and hug your cat (-:
+• But if funds are tight right now and you need them to pay for your cat's care, please don't worry about donating to me or to anyone else, just go and hug your cat (-:

 Recommendations and Awards